Making Community Change Happen

 - Identify specifically any issues or areas of improvement that can be made in existing or pending legislation.

 - Engage your members to vote and help educate them on candidate’s specific stances on relevant Native and health issues.

 - Follow-up with your policymakers and hold them accountable for their important role in advancing American Indian health.

 Explore & Understand Funding Options

 The economy has limited grant support and has made obtaining a grant award very competitive, as a result.
-There are a number of federal, state, and local agencies, foundations, and corporations that support relevant public health, economic development, youth engagement, and sustainable agriculture endeavors.
+There are a number of federal, tribal, state, and local agencies, foundations, and corporations that support relevant public health, economic development, youth engagement, and sustainable agriculture endeavors.
 Use the Internet and grant funding search tools to identify the potential grants that best fit the needs and capacity of your project.
 Note the deadlines but if a call for proposal deadline has pasted still review the funder and opportunity to see if a similar future call for proposal will occur and when.
-Partner with academic institution on research and evaluation grants and utilize their expertise to identify and frame the most competitive application.
+Partner with an academic institution on research and evaluation grants and utilize their expertise to identify and frame the most competitive application.